Europa (Seville Metro)

-Europa (Europe) is a station of the Seville Metro on line 1 in the municipality of Dos Hermanas, Seville.
+Europa (Europe) is a station of the Seville Metro on line 1 in the municipality of Dos Hermanas, Province of Seville.
 It is located in the intersection of Montequinto and Europa avenues, in the neighborhood of Montequinto.
 Europa is an underground type station situated between Montequinto and Olivar de Quintos on the same line.
 It was opened on 23 November 2009.